Pianist, bandoneon player and composer, Claudio Constantini maintains a multifaceted career that has spanned five continents.

-Born in Lima into a family of musicians, his original style is defined by his solid classical roots allied with a deep passion for some popular music genres, among which Latin American music and improvisation are fundamental.
+Born in Lima into a family of musicians, his original style is shaped by his solid classical roots, allied with a relentless passion for some popular musical genres, among which Latin American music and improvisation are essential.